Revision

 States

-and been nine years a citizen of the United States and who shall not, when
+years, and been nine years a citizen of the United States and who shall not,

 Congress shall choose their Speaker and other officers.
 In the absence of the